amitinngp/yatra/README.md

-# Project Title

-Yatra - Design Handbook
+# Yatra - Design Handbook

 ## Description

 This is intended to help business with in-built UI components that can be seamlessly integrated as a package and utilized.

 ### Dependency

+- node version > 12.x
+- Expo cli

 #### Installation